guxd/VariationalSeq2Seq/README.md

 # VariationalSeq2Seq
-BASELINE: A pytorch implementation of the paper "Latent Variable Dialogue Models and their Diversity"  https://arxiv.org/abs/1702.05962
-It introduces a Variational Sequence to Sequence Model to generate diverse dialogues.
+A pytorch implementation of the paper "Latent Variable Dialogue Models and their Diversity"  https://arxiv.org/abs/1702.05962 It introduces a Variational Sequence to Sequence Model to generate diverse dialogues.